 Undergrads: Looking for a UROP?

 The Bear Lab has supervised many successful UROPs over the years.
-To check for available UROP positions go to mit.edu/urop.
-We encourage students applying to the Brain and Cognitive Science MIT Summer Research Program to consider performing your research in the Bear Lab.
+To check for available research opportunity positions, please visit MIT UROP.
+We also encourage students applying to the Brain and Cognitive Sciences MIT Summer Research Program to consider performing research in the Bear Lab.

-If interested, contact Senior Research Scientist, Dr. Arnold Heynen.
+If interested in an undergraduate position with the lab, contact Senior Research Scientist Dr. Arnold Heynen.
 In your email, please include:

 - A description of who you are, why you are interested in working in the Bear Lab, and what you hope to contribute.